simoninireland/simplicial/doc/simplicialcomplex.rst

 .. automethod:: SimplicialComplex.addSimplex

+If we just want a new simplex with a given order, we can get one and `simplicial` will build all the component simplices, all of which will new new.

+.. automethod:: SimplicialComplex.addSimplexOfOrder

+Since a simplex is uniquely defined by its :term:`basis`, we can simply provide the basis and let `simplicial` work out all the other simplices that need to be added.
+This can be a major simplification for higher-order simplices.

+.. automethod:: SimplicialComplex.addSimplexWithBasis

-It is also possible to copy simplices from one complex to another.
+Finally, it is also possible to copy simplices from one complex to another.
 This will cause problems if the two complexes share simplices with common names (since names must be unique), in which case  a renaming mapping can be applied automatically during the copy process.